kasslent/vr-with-aframe-notes/vr-with-aframe.md

 ## Intro to A-Frame

-**A-Frame** is an open source framework for developing WebVR, based on HTML.
+**A-Frame** is an open source framework for developing WebVR, based in HTML.
 Because it is cross-platform, we can experience A-Frame projects using anything from an Oculus Rift, to the browser on our desktop computer.

 Just like other websites, A-Frame projects can be inspected using a built-in visual 3D inspector.
 We can access this by opening any A-Frame scene, then hitting `<ctrl> + <alt> + i`

 ### What Can We Create?

-Go to [https://aframe.io/](https://aframe.io/) to explore example projects.
+Go to [https://aframe.io/](https://aframe.io/) to explore example projects (left column).

 >Navigate within a scene by using WASD or arrow keys.
 Click and drag to turn.

-## Today's project
+## Today's Project

 We'll be reimagining Long Lake 58 in 150 years and building a virtual experience to share our vision with others.

+>## Think, Pair, Share
+> Fast forward 150 years!
+What does Long Lake 58 look like? <br>
+> What do you wish for this community, what do you hope to see?

 ## Getting Started

-## Primitives
+### Primitives

 A-Frame uses HTML elements called **primitives**.
 These can be customized using HTML attributes (e.g. `color="red"`).